 7. Consider micro internships and short term projects

-Check out several options through Parker Dewey, Paragone one and Projects on Lehigh Connects.
-Review the Remote Internship tile to explore links and other resources.
+Check out several remote, virtual and short term options on the Experiential Learning and Projects tile to explore links and other resources.

 8. Get help with your search

 You are not in this alone.
 The Career Center is available to all students in lots of ways.
-Schedule a 1-on-1 appointment or attend career lab (Monday - Friday, 10 am - 3 pm) for help on any career task or question.
+Schedule a 1-on-1 appointment or attend career lab walk in hours (Monday - Friday, 11 am - 4 pm) for help on any career task or question.